Oil prices pulled down by global stock market plunge

-Oil prices fell on Thursday as Asian shares plunged in the wake of Wall Street's biggest daily decline since 2011, while spread betters pointed to a subdued start for European markets.
+Oil prices fell on Thursday as Asian and European stock markets plunged in the wake of Wall Street's biggest daily decline since 2011, with investors shedding risk in an uncertain political landscape.

 Continue Reading Below

-U.S. West Texas Intermediate (WTI) crude futures were at $66.44 a barrel, 38 cents, or 0.6 percent, below their last settlement.

-"Global oil benchmarks have been hit hard since the start of Q4 2018 as market confidence fell (because of) weaker economic projections beyond 2018 and a massive sell-off in global equities," said Benjamin Lu, commodities analyst at Singapore-based brokerage Phillip Futures.
+"The market looks negative with lower numbers likely," said Robin Bieber, technical analyst at London brokerage PVM Oil.

+"Expect spirited rallies," Bieber said, adding that he considers such spikes as selling opportunities.

-Markets have been hit hard this month by a range of worries, including the Sino-U.S. trade war, a rout in emerging market currencies, rising borrowing costs and bond yields, as well as economic concerns in Italy.
+Financial markets have been hit hard by a range of worries, including the U.S.-China trade war, a rout in emerging market currencies, rising borrowing costs and bond yields, as well as economic concerns in Italy.

-Weakness is also starting to show in container and dry-bulk rates which both have come off significantly in October, pointing to a slowdown in global trade.

 Advertisement

-In oil, WTI has fallen nearly 10 percent so far this month, while Brent is down nearly 9 percent.
+Weakness is also starting to show in container and dry-bulk rates, both of which have declined significantly in October, pointing to a slowdown in global trade.

-Still, oil markets remain nervous ahead of U.S. sanctions against Iran's crude exports, which kick in from Nov.
+Despite the global sell-off, oil markets are supported by concerns over the impact of U.S. sanctions on Iranian crude exports, which kick in from Nov.
 4.

-Bowing to pressure from Washington, China's oil-majors Sinopec and China National Petroleum Corp (CNPC) have not ordered any oil from Iran for November because of concerns that violating sanctions could impact their global operations.
+Bowing to pressure from Washington, Chinese oil majors Sinopec and China National Petroleum Corp (CNPC) have yet to buy any oil from Iran for November because of concerns that sanctions violations could hurt their operations.

 More Oil News

 China is Iran's biggest oil customer.
-Halting oil Iranian imports means its many refiners will have to seek alternative supplies elsewhere.
+Halting oil Iranian imports means that China's many refiners will have to seek alternative supplies.

-Some relief could come from the United States, where crude production and storage levels are high.
+However, global supplies appear to be adequate and inventories are rising in some regions, particularly in the United States, where oil production is near a record high.

 U.S. commercial crude oil stockpiles rose for a fifth consecutive week last week, increasing by 6.3 million barrels to 422.79 million barrels, the Energy Information Administration said on Wednesday.

-Output remained unchanged at 10.9 million barrels per day (bpd), slightly below a record 11.2 million bpd reached at the start of October.
+U.S. oil production remained unchanged at 10.9 million barrels per day (bpd) last week, slightly below a record 11.2 million bpd reached at the start of October.

+(Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE Editing by David Goodman )